-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 18 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements.
-19 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments.
-20 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 18 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. +/- Landscape waivers will be needed.
+19 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments. +/- Landscape waivers will be needed.
+20 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. ✓ The new structure will be approximately 25 feet tall; the site is surrounded by residential uses.
 21 Community Form/Land Use Guideline 3: Compatibility A.24: Parking, loading and delivery areas located adjacent to residential areas are designed to minimize adverse impacts of lighting, noise and other potential impacts, and that these areas are located to avoid negatively impacting motorists, residents and pedestrians. √ Transportation Planning has reviewed and approved the proposal.
 22 Community Form/Land Use Guideline 3: Compatibility A.24: The proposal includes screening and buffering of parking and circulation areas adjacent to the street, and uses design features or landscaping to fill gaps created by surface parking lots.
-Parking areas and garage doors are oriented to the side or back of buildings rather than to the street.
+Parking areas and garage doors are oriented to the side or back of buildings rather than to the street. +/- Landscape waivers will be needed.
 23 Community Form/Land Use Guideline 3: Compatibility A.25: Parking garages are integrated into their surroundings and provide an active, inviting street-level appearance.
-24 Community Form/Land Use Guideline 3: Compatibility A.28: Signs are compatible with the form district pattern and contribute to the visual quality of their surroundings. +/- Signage on the buildings is not shown, but a monument style sign is located at each entrance.
-All signs should be code compliant.
+24 Community Form/Land Use Guideline 3: Compatibility A.28: Signs are compatible with the form district pattern and contribute to the visual quality of their surroundings. √ Signage will be Land Development compliant per general note 16.